 If you’re working on multiple platforms (like Android + iOS) or sharing common translation files across multiple services, a GitLab pipeline can regularly upload or download shared resource files between your repos and Lokalise ensuring consistency everywhere.

-— automatically uploading any new keys or downloading fully translated strings, so production always has the freshest content.
+Set up a job that runs only after merging to main — automatically uploading any new keys or downloading fully translated strings, so production always has the freshest content.

 This is especially useful when your team translates after features are merged.